-If you need help with a writing project, then please contact me at email@example.com so we can discuss your work.
-I’m particularly interested in novels and non-fiction works concerning science, history, travel, politics, outdoor adventure and ecology, but I’m open to just about anything that could use some polish.
+If you need help with a project, then let’s discuss your writing and how to get it ready for publication.
+I’m particularly interested in novels of all kinds and nonfiction works concerning science, history, travel, outdoor adventure and ecology.

 “Jon Gosch is a keen, professional editor and a pleasure to work with.
 He was quick to understand my vision and voice, and ensured that my prose always matched my message and tone.
 He’s also a meticulous proofreader with a knack for catching the small (but sometimes hugely embarrassing) typos many others miss.
 I recommend Jon’s work to anyone in need of an editor with a sharp eye and a steady hand.”

-–Michael Gurian, New York Times bestselling author of 28 books.
-His most recent release is Saving Our Sons: A New Path for Raising Healthy and Resilient Boys
+–Michael Gurian, New York Times bestselling author.
+His most recent release is the critically-acclaimed collection: The Blind Woman and Other Stories

 “I was looking for someone to review, edit and improve my self-published visionary fiction trilogy.
 Jon took on the project and in a short period of time delivered back a detailed, insightful, useful critique of Book 1.
 We had several excellent review/brainstorming sessions and I am now in the process of revision.
 I recommend Jon highly based upon the quality of his work, the fairness of his fee, and the spirit that he brings to the work.”

 “I love his work!”

 –Jerry Bustin, author of Arizona Lawmen, Renegades, and Prickly Pear Jam (Shortlisted for 2017 Laramie Book Award)